Staffordshire Yeomanry, Royal Armoured Corps: Overlord training

 27th Armoured Brigade's formation sign.

-After fall of Tunis 8th Armoured Bde returned to Libya (15 June 1943) and was not employed in the invasions of Sicily or Italy.
+After the fall of Tunis, 8th Armoured Bde returned to Libya (15 June 1943) and was not employed in the invasions of Sicily or Italy.
 It left for the long journey back to Egypt on 16 September.
 It was then selected with other veteran formations to return to the UK to prepare for the planned Allied invasion of Normandy (Operation Overlord).
 Leaving their tanks, the men embarked on the transports Tegelberg and Nieuw Holland on 18 November 1943, landed in Scotland on 11 December and rejoined XXX Corps next day.
-Early in 1944 the brigade assembled at Chippenham Park in Cambridgeshire to begin training for Overlord.
+Early in 1944, the brigade assembled at Chippenham Park in Cambridgeshire to begin training for Overlord.
 A policy decision having been made to even out experience among the various formations, the Staffs Yeomanry, still under Lt-Col Eadie, left 8th Armoured Bde on 13 February to join 27th Armoured Bde, which had not seen action since the Dunkirk evacuation.

 27th Armoured Bde had been selected to land with amphibious DD tanks on Sword Beach in support of 3rd Division, and had been training in the Moray Firth.
 However, there was a shortage of DD Shermans, so the Staffs Yeomanry was equipped with conventional Shermans and 17-pounder armed Sherman Fireflies to be landed from Landing craft tank (LCTs) directly onto the beach.